-- the information given in the Trustees' Report including the Strategic report for the financial year for which the financial statements are prepared is consistent with the financial statements. - the Trustees' Report and the Strategic report have been prepared in accordance with applicable legal requirements.
+- the information given in the Trustees' Report (incorporating the Strategic Report and the Directors' Report) for the financial year for which the financial statements are prepared is consistent with the financial statements. - the Trustees' Report has been prepared in accordance with applicable legal requirements.